inpsyde/assets/docs/03 - Assets.md

 ### Change the Handler

-It is possible to change for a `Asset` the Handler like following:
+It is possible to change for an `Asset` the Handler like following:

 ```php
 <?php